wicked-rainman/DAPL/src/INSTALL.md

 4. cd into $HOME/DAPL/src and run "make".
 5. When that has completed, run "sudo make Install".
 This should copy any binaries into /usr/local/bin, and move any libraries into $HOME/DAPL/lib.
-6. Edit $HOME/.bashrc, and add the three following variables:
+6. Edit $HOME/.bashrc, and add the three following variables if this is a standalone installation:

                    WHITE_FILE= (home directory)/DAPL/Reference/whitelist.csv; export WHITE_FILE